nicolasfara/pulverization-introduction/content/home/slides.md

 {{% col %}}
 Fundamentals requirements of the framework are:

-- **Multiplatform**: the framework should be able to run on any platform (e.g. Android, iOS, Linux, Windows, embedded systems, etc.)
+- **Multiplatform**: the framework should be able to run on any platform (e.g. JVM, Android, iOS, Linux, Windows, embedded systems, etc.)
 - **Multi-protocol**: the framework should be able to communicate with any protocol (e.g. MQTT, RabbitMQ etc.)
 - **Clean API**: the framework should be easy to use and understand